GabrielChan1/project-team-19/deliverables/iteration-01.review.md

 ## Product - Review

 #### Goals and/or tasks that were met/completed:

+- Think about real-life problems we see or face
+- Decide on a problem that is most pressing and for which we have a potential solution

  * From most to least important.
  * Refer/link to artifact(s) that show that a goal/task was met/completed.